data-psl/data-psl.github.io/preparatory-week.md

-# Preparatory week on machine learning, spark and ethics
+# Preparatory week on machine learning, bigdata and ethics

 ## Dates and (expected) location